 - Follow the instructions to activate the eSIM on the new device

-Method 2: Request new QR from carrier
+Method 2: Request new QR from the carrier

 - Contact your carrier by phone, chat, or physical store